adambard/learnxinyminutes-docs/solidity.html.markdown

 uint (a,b) = increment(1,1);

-// The 'constant' indicates and ensures that a function does not/cannot change the persistent variables uint y;
+// The 'constant' indicates and ensures that a function does not/cannot change the persistent variables
+// Constant function execute locally, not on the blockchain uint y;

 function increment(uint x) constant returns (uint x) {